 • Has had recent exposure to someone with a disease that is easily spread from person to person.

-• Had a mild reaction from a previous injection, such as redness at the site of the shot or a slight fever.
+• Had a mild reaction from a previous shot, such as redness at the site of the shot or a mild fever.

 • Is currently taking antibiotics.